phellams/phellams-automator/README.md

 - ✅ [**Git**](https://git-scm.com/)
 - ✅ [**Chocolatey**](https://chocolatey.org/)
   - For Choco Packages `choco pack` and `choco push` use the offical choco docker image: https://github.com/chocolatey/choco-docker, you can build the .nupkg file with nupsforge and using choco docker image to to deploy.
+  - Choco is not supported by Linux. but can be run throw mono.
 - ✅ [**Nuget**](https://www.nuget.org/downloads)
+  - Nuget 6.x is is executed through mono and can be call by the default nuget executable.
 - ✅ [**Codecov**](https://codecov.io)
 - ✅ [**curl**](https://everything.curl.dev/)
 - ✅ [**wget**](https://www.gnu.org/software/wget/)